janknaup/sparkify/README.md

 Overall, based on the available test data the model performs very well.
 It should be useful to classify users and give warning about users who may be close to cancelling their subscription.

+### Web Application

+The web application is based on the scaffolding provided for the disaster response project.

+### Usage

+The main page displays a dashboard view of the training data sets, training results and feature statistics.

+Churn risk can be inferred using the model trained in IBM Watson studio by selecting a log file in the same json format as the training data.
+To analyze a log, select the file in the Form at the top of the main page and press the "Upload and Classify" button.
+The classification process wil take while, depending on the CPU speed of the web server.

+The classification results will be displayed as a list of users ids with green background, if the user is classified as not churned.
+A red background will mark users found likely to churn.

+### Installation instructions

+To setup a simple version of the web application, install a python venv which fulfills the following requirements.

+* Python >= 3.6.9
+* Flask>=1.1.0
+* numpy>=1.19.0
+* pandas>=1.1.0
+* plotly>=4.10.0
+* pyspark>=3.0.0

+Copy the contents of the app subdirectory of the git repository into an appropriate directory on the web application server.

+Ensure the JAVA_HOME environment variable points to a JDK installation compatible with the spark implementation to be used.
+Ensure the SPARK_HOME environment variable points to a local spark installation of at least version 2.5.4.

+Run the development server by calling

+    python run.py

+from within the app directory.
+Alternatively, the app can be run through a WSGI server.

+## Summary

 ### Challenges Encountered

 Initially, I planned to fit a production model on the full data set using AWS elastic map reduce.
 However, I was not